St Anne’s Community Services protects sensitive data with Censornet

 With Censornet, St Anne’s has secured its entire workforce – which can reach up to 2,000 full time and part time staff – over email, on the web, and when using cloud services.
 Censornet’s integrated Web Security and CASB solutions work together to facilitate the charity’s bring-your-own-device policy, giving the IT team visibility and control of the apps and websites their staff are using on their own devices.
 This allows them to protect their mobile workforce with zero-touch configuration and follow-the-user filtering to block dangerous content and malware, stop multi-channel attacks and prevent unsanctioned in-app activity.

 “Shadow IT is a challenge but with Censornet’s data we are able to easily see user behaviour and stop inappropriate use of apps or the web when necessary,” said Johnson.
-“Censornet has given us the ability to make the most of initiatives like BYOD and migration to Office 365.”
+“Censornet has given us the ability to make the most of initiatives like BYOD and migration to Microsoft 365.”

-For Office 365 in particular, the LinkScan™ application of Censornet’s Email Security product has provided an additional level of security, scanning URLs in emails at time-of-click to ensure nothing malicious is reaching St Anne’s employees.
+For Microsoft 365 in particular, the LinkScan™ application of Censornet’s Email Security product has provided an additional level of security, scanning URLs in emails at time-of-click to ensure nothing malicious is reaching St Anne’s employees.
 The charity has also been able to put extra security measures in place for high-value, high-exposure members of staff such as board members like the CEO and CFO.

 “The implementation with Censornet is one of the best supplier experiences I have ever had,” concluded Johnson.
 “Within thirty days everything was fully implemented, and we had full confidence that we were immediately better protected.
 Beyond the technology, this confidence also comes down to the brilliant support from the team who were always there to help – they trained the team and got us online.
 They remain on hand for any questions or issues we have, are always looking to add value for us, and make updates in impressive 14- day sprints.
 It is an extremely well managed development lifecycle; I couldn’t ask for more.”